Krusty-Krab-Caper/krusty-krab-caper/README.md

 #### _MITM Helpful Information_

-- The `mitm` tool simulates requests made through the Krusty Krab wifi.
+- Don't worry, the `mitm` tools doesn't actually perform a Man in the Middle attack.
+It just simulates requests made through the Krusty Krab wifi.
-- Each time you run the `mitm` tool, it will generate a new set of requests, but it will still have any information you need to complete the challenge.
+- Each time you run the `mitm` tool, you will see a new set of requests, but you will still have any information you need to complete the challenge.
 - Depending on the terminal you run the tool in, the output could be truncated.
-Either use another terminal or try piping the output to another file with `node mitm.js > log.txt`
+Either use another terminal or try piping the output to another file with `node mitm.js > log.txt` (git-bash users may need to use `node.exe mitm.js > log.txt`).
+If you do this, you can then open the file in a text editor to see the output, but you may need to refresh/close-reopen the file to see new output.
 - CTRL F is your friend here!
 - Search through the requests, you may find something useful...